Department of Career Services - COMPASS

 - Develop and conduct presentations on a variety of career development related topics; and

-- Advise students and alumni through the career development process.
+- Advise students and alumni through the career development process, with an emphasis on the transition to work or graduate school.

 - Master's Degree in student affairs, higher education, counseling, or related field;